rajureddym/python/Notes/Objects and Data structures.md

                 int my_dogs = 2
                 my_dogs = "puppy" //results in error

-        * pro - fast development & easy to work, readability
+        * pros - fast development & easy to work, readability
         * cons - may result in bug for unexpected data type, we need to use built-in fun type()

 **Strings:**